Important negative meanings can be missed because they are not always communicated by familiar simple negative words like “not” and “never”

 Negative statements do not always involve the fundamental negative words not, no, never etc, nor even familiar negative word parts such as un-, in-, dis-, mis- and -less (see 106.
 Word-like Suffixes and 146.
 Some Important Prefix Types).
 There are many other words – of all grammatical types – with negative meaning, and some of them are not obviously negative at all.
 Take the adjective debatable.
 It seems to be a synonym of arguable, but it has a negativity that arguable lacks.
 It suggests the writer’s disagreement with a statement in same way as questionable (see 152.
-Agreeing and Disagreeing in Formal Writing).
+Agreeing and Disagreeing in Formal Contexts).

 Words like debatable are examples of what I call hidden negatives.
 In more technical terms, they are words with a “negative connotation” (see 16.
 Ways of Distinguishing Similar Words).
 They seem to be useful in at least two ways.
 Firstly, they are often more polite than negatives of a more obvious kind.
 Secondly, they allow variety in the way that negative meaning is expressed – important when negative statements are being made in large numbers (see 5.
 Repetition with Synonyms).

 Negatives in general contribute very important meaning to a sentence.
 This is clear from considering a sentence like Hippopotamuses are not safe to approach: if we fail to notice not, the opposite meaning from the intended one will be understood, with possibly fatal consequences.
 Happily, normal negatives like not are rarely missed, because they are so familiar to us.